Three Minutes Thesis Competition

 Not only will students benefit from this experience, but members have the opportunity to showcase their research and researchers throughout the network, as well as open doors to new collaborations and networks for both researchers and supervisors.

-Proposed timeline for the 2015 competition
+Timeline for the 2016 competition

 - 7 October 2016: Video submission deadline